Meenakshi Ponnunga

 Meenakshi Ponnunga is a 2022–2024 Indian Tamil language television drama starring Sriranjani with Soundarya Reddy and Aryan in the lead roles.
 It is an official remake of Zee Telugu TV series Radhamma Kuthuru.
 It premiered on Zee Tamil from 1 August 2022 and ended on 4 August 2024 with 637 Episodes.

+Plot

+Meenakshi, abandoned by her husband, braves all stigma and hardships to bring up her three children.
+One of her daughters, Sakthi, vows to become an IAS officer and restore her mother's lost pride.